TV Meteorologist

 How do you know whether a weather siren that is blaring is just being tested in the area or if it is an actual weather emergency warning

-Asked by Bonnie Faires almost 6 years ago
+Asked by Bonnie Faires over 7 years ago

 Tests are only done on fair weather days.
 Usually one day each month, like the first Monday of something like that, and at a regular repeating time.
 Your local county emergency management office can tell you when the tests are for your area.
 If it is a stormy day and the siren goes off it is likely a warning.
 Great question!